gargalloeric/k8s-learning/README.md

 # K8s learning

-This is are my personal notes and experiments for exploring and learning Kubernetes.
+This are my personal notes and experiments for exploring and learning Kubernetes.